danmar/cppcheck/tools/triage_py/README.md

   --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish --compact          only print versions with changes with --compare --no-quiet         do not specify -q
-  --no-stderr        do not display stdout
+  --perf             output duration of execution in seconds (CSV format) --no-stderr        do not display stdout
   --no-stdout        do not display stderr
 ```